mautic/developer-documentation-new/docs/plugins/config.rst

     // ...

-Of course, multiple checks can be combined.
+Of course, you can also combine multiple checks.
 All must evaluate to true to display the item.

 .. code-block:: php